Hugius/FabiEngine3D/doc/markdown/ASSETS.md

 ## 1. Audio

+- Audio files are used to play 2D/3D sounds.
 - Audio assets must be placed in `~\projects\<your_project>\assets\audio\`.
-- The file format is `.wav` because the absence of compression delivers high audio quality.
+- The file format is `.wav` because it delivers high audio quality.
-- Due to the uncompressed format, note that the file size can be very large.

 ## 3. Mesh

+- Mesh files are used to render complex 3D objects.
 - Mesh assets must be placed in `~\projects\<your_project>\assets\mesh\`.
 - The file format is `.obj` because it is simple and commonly used.
-- Meshes are used to render complex 3D objects on the screen.
-- Make sure that the mesh file contains: `v`, `vt`, `vn`, `f`.
-- Make sure that the center of your mesh is XYZ(0,0,0).
+- Every mesh must contain: `v`/`vt`/`vn`/`f`.
+- Every mesh must have XYZ(0,0,0) as center.
-- The mesh should be modeled so that the lowest vertex (Y coordinate) is positioned at the center.
+- Every mesh should be modeled so that the lowest vertex (Y coordinate) is positioned at the center.
 - A mesh can consist of multiple parts.
 - To make a mesh multiparted, you must specify at least 2 parts by writing `FE3D_PART <name>`.
 - Example multiparted `.obj` file: